bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 {% include message_box.html type="important" title="Order of the steps matter!" content="

+* To create Gradle dependencies, keep the Bitrise.io `Cache:Pull` step as the first and the Bitrise.io`Cache:Push` step as the very last step in your workflow!
 * Right after our `Do anything with Script` step, the `Install missing Android SDK components` will take care of installing the missing Android SDK components that your project might be lacking.
 * `Change Android versionCode and versionName` step must be inserted BEFORE the `Android Build`step as the former makes sure you will upload the the build with the right version code to your app's marketplace.
 * Android Lint and Android Unit Test steps must be inserted BEFORE the `Android Build` step to test your code and debug before building your build.